-The “Educating the Educators” (ETE) Program is an initiative developed by NAMI NJ in partnership with the New Jersey Psychiatric Association (NJPA) and the New Jersey Council of Child and Adolescent Psychiatry (NJCCAP) to help K-12 educators understand children with biologically-based mental illnesses.
+The “Educating the Educators” (ETE) Program is an initiative developed by NAMI NJ and reviewed by New Jersey Psychiatric Association (NJPA) and the New Jersey Council of Child and Adolescent Psychiatry (NJCCAP) to help K-12 educators understand children and youth with biologically-based mental illnesses.
 ETE, copyrighted by NAMI NJ, is the only NJ program dedicated solely to educating teachers about mental illness in the classroom.

-“Educating the Educators” is presented by a physician, a parent and either a classroom teacher or a special education administrator.
-During an ETE session, presenters provide an overview of practical tools to help motivate children with social and emotional disorders, including ADD, ADHD, Bipolar Disorder, Major Depression, Schizophrenia, Schizoaffective Disorder and Anxiety Disorders, including Obsessive-Compulsive Disorder (OCD), as well as Autism.
+“Educating the Educators” is presented by a medical professional, an educator, and a parent.
+During an ETE session, presenters provide an overview of practical tools to help motivate children and youth with social and emotional disorders, including ADD, ADHD, Bipolar Disorder, Major Depression, Schizophrenia, Schizoaffective Disorder and Anxiety Disorders, including Obsessive-Compulsive Disorder (OCD), as well as Autism.
 Topics will include symptoms, treatment, collaboration, resources, referrals, stigma, empathy and accommodations.

-• Part I – The Biological Nature of Mental Illness (presented by a medical doctor)
+• Part I – The Biological Nature of Mental Illness (presented by a medical professional)

 Mental illnesses are biological brain disorders.
 They are not caused by poor parenting skills, or weaknesses of character.
 Learn the facts and the fiction of childhood-onset mental illness.

-• Part II – The Family Perspective (presented by a family member)
+• Part III – The Family Perspective (presented by a family member)